Rezashatery/DataAnalysistutorial/tutorial.md

 **Ordinal Data**: Categorical data with a defined order but no consistent difference between categories (e.g., rankings, satisfaction levels).
 **Interval Data**: Numeric data with equal intervals between values, but no true zero (e.g., temperature in Celsius, dates).
 **Ratio Data**: Numeric data with equal intervals and a meaningful zero, allowing for comparisons of magnitudes (e.g., height, weight, age).

+**Probability** lets us estimate the likelihood of an event based on the information available to us.